Master of Finance (Investment Management)

 The six compulsory subjects of this programme have been included on the list of reimbursable courses under the Continuing Education Fund.
-These courses / The mother course (Master of Finance (Investment Management)) of these modules is recognised under the Qualifications Framework (QF Level).
+The mother programme (Master of Finance (Investment Management)) of these subjects is recognised under the Qualifications Framework (QF Level).

 2. Student Visa, Accommodation and other Information for Non-local Students

 Non-local students must obtain a valid student visa issued by the Hong Kong Immigration Department before being allowed to register as students or commence study with PolyU.

 For information on accommodation and living costs in Hong Kong, please refer to www.polyu.edu.hk/stars.